How To Host An Epic Paint Fight

 Store your paint clothes in a trash bag until you get home to wash them.

-You could also bring a second 5 gallon bucket of water to get the worst of the paint off your skin with dish soap before getting into the car.
+OR you could also bring an extra 5 gallon bucket of water to get the worst of the paint off your skin with dish soap before getting into the car.

 If the paint doesn't dry out your skin, the dish soap will, so be sure to have some lotion on hand.